Setting up a Merchant Account for Credit Card Processing

 Is your business going to offer merchant services to your customers?
 If so, you will have to get approved for a merchant account so you can set up credit card processing and eventually even accept mobile payments.

 Small businesses have to make a decision about to whom they are going to extend credit.
 Are they going to extend credit only to those who pay in cash and checks?
 This may make their payment processing easy, but it will severely limit their customer base.
 If they choose to extend credit to their customers, it is a little more complicated, but it will expand their reach into the marketplace and the customer base.
 Most small businesses eventually make the transition to offering credit card (and debit card) processing services.
+What is required?

 What Are Merchant Services?